Yubico/yubikit-android/core/README.md

 # YubiKit Core Module
-The **core** module is the base library, with common interfaces and utilities used throughout the rest of the modules.
+The **core** module is the base library, with common transports and utilities used throughout the rest of the modules.
 This module is typically not used alone, but as a dependency of the [android](../android/) module, and others.